malavikalakshmi/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
 Help reference links - Pandas official website - https://pandas.pydata.org/pandas-docs/stable/reference/io.html
+##Adding additional information on input types
+This project has various validations on input types.